chrisjgilbert/CV/README.md

 ### Communication

 Throughout my career I have acted as a translator between the technical and non-technical.
 Describing sound can be hard, and my ability to interpret non-technically described client briefs into the what they required technically was a large part of my role.

-Similarly, a client could become frustrated when their vision wasn't materialising due to a technical reason.
-I would then have to explain why this problem was occurring in a non-technical way in order for a client to grasp it.

 Whilst following Agile processes and XP values at Makers it has been important to have very strong communication skills and I have particularly enjoyed the pairing and team projects.